 St. Andrew Academy Program:

-We see this as an opportunity to transform lives, be beacon of hope, and demonstrate our faith in action.
+We aspire to transform lives, be beacon of hope, and demonstrate our faith in action.

 - Employment for people with disabilities remains chronically low in nearly every country of the world.